yeemachine/4th-of-july/README.md

 Happy 4th of July!
 =================

 Just a simple Pixi experiment.
-Click to make ascii fireworks!
+Click to shoot fireworks!

 The Future